Loading...

 ss -s

 The summary view provides a quick count of sockets by protocol and state.
-It is useful when validating whether the system is accumulating large numbers of connections.
+Use it to spot unusually high connection volume and state accumulation.

 Total: 3 (kernel 4)